Portugal suffer a 4-0 defeat to Germany in the 2023 U17 Euros

 The horror show wcame to a conclusion when Brenner stepped inside an exhausted Simões, his shot saved by Ribeiro with the ball falling perfectly for Ramsak who couldn’t miss an empty net.

-Ramos was booked for dissent with his team 4-0 down, the manager facing a huge task to prepare his side to take on Scotland at DEAC Stadion in Debrecen on Saturday.
+One of Ramos' assistants was booked for dissent with the team 4-0 down, the manager facing a huge task to prepare his side to take on Scotland at DEAC Stadion in Debrecen on Saturday.

 Analysis